Ugowithin/FrontEndNanoDegree-Game/README.md

 # Frogger README

 ## Objective
 Reach the water while avoiding the bugs!
-If the player reaches the water, you win and the player will be reset.
+Your position will be reset upon collision If you reach the water, you win and the player will be reset.

 ## Controls